B.S.Ed. Early Childhood/Special Education

 - Understand various curriculum models and best practices

 - Construct and implement an integrated, developmentally appropriate curriculum for all areas of a child's development, including cognitive, emotional, social, and physical

 - Demonstrate competency in developing and implementing a wide variety of diagnostic and assessment techniques and strategies

 Field experience is an integral part of the Teacher Preparation Program.
 Each candidate is expected to complete a sequentially planned series of field experiences in diverse settings, and meet cluster requirements of their individual program plan.
 (See program plans for specific number of field experiences and cluster requirement information.)
 Field experiences are coordinated through the Office of Field Placement.

 PROGRAM DELIVERY MODEL

 The B.S.Ed. program is offered in a flexible format, which includes evening face-face classes that meet one evening a week; some course-work may be offered in a hybrid classroom or online format.
-Online coursework will be in Blackboard, Mercer’s course management system.
+Online coursework will be in Canvas, Mercer’s course management system.
 Students typically register for two courses per eight-week session.
 Students are also required to participate in field experiences, which are during the day.

 Locations where the program is offered include: